valendesigns/option-tree/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 2.0.16 =
+There was an issue with the upload option type's JavaScript not allowing anything other than images to be sent to the editor.
+This urgent issue is now fixed and why this version is light on changes.

 = 2.0.12 =
 The plugin has undertaken a complete rebuild!
 If you are not the theme developer, I urge you to contact that person before you upgrade and ask them to test the themes compatibility.